-HighQ’s help center is a great example of a knowledge management system for customers.
+RMS Help Center is a great example of a knowledge management system for customers.
 It is comprehensive, well-structured, and searchable.
-There is a home page with broad categories pertaining to videos, getting started, system admin, best practices, use cases, and more.
+There is a home page with broad categories comprising topics on online services, property management, rates, reports, setup, and troubleshooting.

-As you click on each category, you will find multiple subcategories, with each category providing detailed information on the said topic.
+The header displays a section called “All Topics,” which opens the table of contents for all their knowledge base articles.
+As you click on each category, you will find multiple subcategories, with each category providing detailed information on a specific topic.
 Every topic is clearly explained using images and videos.
-There is also a feedback question – ‘Was this article helpful’, at the end of each article.
+At the end of each article, there is also a feedback question – “‘Was this article helpful?”’

 What is unique about this KMS is its clean structure – a table of contents on the left, with sections and subsections, clearly defined.
 As you click on each category, you will find quite a lot of information presented beautifully on the right-hand side.

-Microsoft’s customer-facing help center is goals.
-It is brilliantly designed, meticulously structured, and offers everything you need to have a smooth experience with Microsoft’s products.
+Microsoft’s customer-facing help center is Goals.
+It is brilliantly designed, and meticulously structured, and offers everything you need to have a smooth experience with Microsoft’s products.

 You can create similar knowledge management systems for employees too.
 It can help you encourage team collaboration, improve employee onboarding, and promote a culture of knowledge sharing in the workplace.
-The benefits are discussed in detail in the previous section.
+All of these benefits were discussed in detail in the previous section.

-Drive Your Business to Success With a Knowledge Management System
+Drive Your Business Successfully With a Knowledge Management System

-Whether you are looking to create an internal knowledge base or an external one – both offer unique benefits, taking your business on the path to progress.
+Whether you are looking to create an internal knowledge base or an external one – both offer unique benefits and can take your business on the path to progress.

-Both these KMS have one thing in common – they capture, store, and manage business information that can be utilized by your employees or customers for problem-solving.
+Both KMS types have one thing in common – they capture, store, and manage business information that your employees or customers can utilize for problem-solving.

 Do you want a free Knowledge Base?